gitlabhq/gitlab-runner/docs/executors/index.md

    [`shell`](../configuration/advanced-configuration.md#the-runners-section)
    is specified.
 1. Default shell when a new runner is registered.
-1. Bash shell ng on Windows is not supported.
+1. Bash shell on Windows is not supported.

 Supported systems for interactive web terminals by different shells: